rposborne/rfg-scale/README.md

 | 3 | Scale Factor | 0 or 255
 | 4 | Raw Weight | 0-255
 | 5 | Raw Weight Multiples of 256 |  0-255

+## Warning on Macs

+In OS X USB devices that use the HID device class are opened by IOUSBHID and can not be used by in any meaningful way without writing a codeless kext or disabling IOUSBHID.

+# DO NOT RUN THIS LIGHTLY
+`sudo kextunload -b com.apple.driver.usb.IOUSBHostHIDDevice` It will disable any external USB keyboard.

 Massive thanks to [http://steventsnyder.com/reading-a-dymo-usb-scale-using-python/](http://steventsnyder.com/reading-a-dymo-usb-scale-using-python/) for a push to the right direction on how the data was being sent.